 Webhooks are server callbacks to your server from Cashfree Payments.
 Webhooks are event-based and are sent when specific events related to a transaction happen.

 To receive event notifications, you need to create an endpoint in your server that can accept requests from Cashfree Payments.
-The endpoint URL can be HTTP in your local machine for testing purposes while developing.
-However, it should be HTTPS for the production environment.
+Only HTTPS endpoint is allowed for webhooks in the Test and Production environment.

 Cashfree Payments sends the following webhooks for Payment Gateway: